 Source: The Property Council of Australia/MSCI Australia Annual Property Index

-2. Long leases lead to stable income
+2. Long leases have the potential for more stable income

 Lease periods for commercial property tend to be far longer than we see in the residential market, often spanning 5-7 years with an option to renew for an equal period.

 This gives commercial property investors greater surety of income with less of the costs associated with loss of rent and finding a new tenant.
-This can make commercial property very attractive to cash-flow focused investors seeking stable income, such as those nearing retirement.
+This can make commercial property very attractive to cash-flow focused investors seeking regular income, such as those nearing retirement.

 3. Fewer outgoings for owners